acrogers-app/allenrogers-app-support/README.md

-# LetsFocus App Support
+# Allen Rogers App Support

-For support or feedback, email: [allen.webeuseful@gmail.com](mailto:allen.webeuseful@gmail.com)
+For support or feedback regarding any of my apps, email: [allen.webeuseful@gmail.com](mailto:allen.webeuseful@gmail.com)

+---

+**Apps covered by this support page:**
+- Useful Reminder
+- We Are Focused: Pomodoro Timer
+- RLFGC
+- And other apps by Allen Rogers / Webeuseful

-Thank you for using LetsFocus App!
+Thank you for using my apps!